LINE-PESC/neural-event-model/README.md

 ## Data Format

-Train and test data is expected in JSON format with the following fields
+Train and test data is expected in JSON format with the following fields (the `"label"` field is optional)
 ```
 [
   {